 The stomach is divided into a long thin pouch, and then a loop of bowel is brought up and joined to it.
 Digestive juices travel without food to act on until they come to the loop up at the stomach.
 Food digestion only happens in the lower part of the small intestine.
-The surgery is simpler, and overall safer than the Roux en Y but the incisions are the same.
+The surgery is simpler safer than the Roux en Y but the incisions are the same.
 The potential disadvantage is that if ‘reflux’ occurs it will contain some digestive juices that can damage the oesophagus.
-It is therefore not ideal for patients with significant reflux.
+It is therefore not ideal for patients with severe reflux, nor for smokers.

 This surgery is increasingly performed as it has less problems of obstruction and acid reflux than a sleeve, with more powerful weight loss and diabetes control.
 It appears that our initial concerns of bile reflux with this procedure were overstated, and this operation will likely be performed more and more.
 Nonetheless, around 2% of people may require further surgery if they develop troublesome bile reflux.

 HOW DOES WEIGHT LOSS OCCUR WITH GASTRIC BYPASS?

 The most important way weight loss occurs is through a substantial and prolonged decrease in appetite.
 There is a secondary way which is through malabsorption and a tendency to avoid carbohydrate rich foods because of an effect called ‘dumping syndrome’.

 PRIOR TO SURGERY.

 You will need to be on an ‘Ultra-low Calorie Diet’ before surgery.
 Optifast is taken for 2 weeks to replace ALL meals.
 If you feel you MUST have something else, then it needs to contain very few calories.
 (Salad or steamed vegetables without dressings or oil for a ‘treat’).
 Check with the nutritionist.